KingsRow

 KingsRow is a strong checkers and draughts engine.
 It was released by Ed Gilbert in 2000.

 The checkers engine can be used with the CheckerBoard GUI.
+It is only available as a DLL on Windows since CheckerBoard is a windows-only program.
 The engine is available as freeware.

+The engine uses neural networks, opening books, and endgame databases.

 History

 In the only Computer Checkers World Championship, KingsRow took second place behind Nemesis.

 KingsRow was stronger than Cake++ in the early years.
 Cake++ finally caught up with KingsRow and gradually became stronger.

 It competed a 624-game match against Cake++ on Thanksgiving 2004; Cake++ won 3 to 1, with 620 games ending in a draw.
+As of 2023, KingsRow is better than Cake.

 On July 17, 2005, Ed Gilbert completed building a 10-piece endgame database for use with KingsRow.
+It had a size of 214 GB, but in July 2016 it was reduced to 102 GB using better compression techniques.
+KingsRow supports WLD (win/loss/draw), DTW (depth to win), and MTC (depth to conversion) endgame databases.

 A version for Italian checkers with a nine-piece endgame tablebase is available, too.

-Draughts version
+10x10 version

 A 10x10 version of KingsRow was started in 2007.
 In 2009, an eight-piece endgame tablebase was finished.

-With checkers solved, and all top engine matches ending in draws only; KingsRow only focuses on 10x10 draughts today.
+KingsRow won the Unofficial World Championship of Computer Programs in International Draughts 2023.
+As of 2023, it is considered one of the best 10x10 draughts programs together with Damage, Scan, and Ares.